Gustav-Magnussen/CTFTeam5/Lab05/Main.md

 ## 4 - User

 > www-data ?
 What, the attackers didn't stop there!
 What in the world
 > has the  _user_  done to get himself pwned as well?
-Submit the content  of user.txt Would recommend to upgrade to a "good" shell to use nano or vim (guide in canvas)
+Submit the content  of user.txt Would recommend upgrading to a "good" shell to use nano or vim (guide in canvas)

-After we have gained access to `www-data`, it is time to see if we can gain access the first user.
-Firstly, by going to `/home/user` reveals that there are is a folder called "coding_project".
-This folder contains a README file, a shell script and a Scripts folder.
+After we have gained access to `www-data`, it is time to see if we can gain access to the first user.
+Firstly, going to `/home/user` reveals that there is a folder called "coding_project".
+This folder contains a README file, a shell script, and a Scripts folder.
 As the README file states, the user is tired of people asking him/her to run Python files, so the file states: "to avoid further work on my part you can run any file as me instead!".
-This is a potential vulnerability as files put in the folder `/scripts` is essentially run with the privileges of the user:
+This is a potential vulnerability as files put in the folder `/scripts` are essentially run with the privileges of the user:

 ![image](https://user-images.githubusercontent.com/70077872/167387362-d4e82870-b257-4335-8acb-e25c97628496.png)

-The `run_files.sh` is just a script that enter the script folder, runs the file(s) with python3, and removes it afterwards.
-Here, we can put in a file which is ran as the user to try to gain access to the user account:
+The `run_files.sh` is just a script that enters the script folder, runs the file(s) with python3, and removes it afterward.
+Here, we can put in a file that is run as the user to try to gain access to the user account:

 ![image](https://user-images.githubusercontent.com/70077872/167388008-555a28ea-6279-40cc-841b-08f8c5f108c5.png)

 A common attack vector would be to execute a python file that runs a reverse shell back to our machine.
 Since the script is run with user privileges, the reverse shell will ensure the connection runs with the user; giving us access.
 To execute this, and to allow python to run bash commands, we use the `os.system()` function which allows us to execute any command.
-The following code is a one-liner which is able to exploit this vulnerability:
+The following code is a one-liner that can exploit this vulnerability:

 ![image](https://user-images.githubusercontent.com/70077872/167413332-dadfb1b2-d2f8-4c73-a4a1-e59d99054a63.png)